top of page

 Physiological pain response was alleviated.

-In the amygdala, GRs and MRs play a unique role in pain regulation.
-When perceiving pain, GR concentration is decreased while MR concentration increases.
+In the amygdala, MRs and GRs play a unique role in pain regulation.
+When perceiving pain, MR concentration is increased while GR concentration decreases.
 When the levels are reversed, pain is relieved.

-Only the placebo 5HTP group of mice showed pain response, as well as GR and MR concentrations that were decreased and increased, respectively, nearly three times that of normal mice.
-The PS128 5HTP cohort showed no clear response to pain, and their GR and MR concentrations paralleled those of normal mice.
+Only the saline 5-HTP group of mice showed pain response, as well as MR and GR concentrations that were increased and decreased, respectively, nearly three times that of control mice.
+The PS128 5-HTP cohort showed no clear response to pain, and their MR and GR concentrations paralleled those of normal mice.

 3.2-圖3.jpg